Lexiques et pédagogie

 • Floury texture, soft to the touch.

-• Improvement: permanent mulching, plant cover, structure to monitor.
+• Improvement: permanent mulching, ground cover, monitor structure.

-• Rich in organic matter, very black and flexible.
+• Rich in organic matter, very black and supple.

 • Excellent water retention, often acidic.

-• Improvement: soft limestone (shell powder, ash), leaf compost.
+• Improvement: mild limestones (shell powder, ash), leaf compost.

 2. How to identify your soil? (simple methods)